 What do we use your personal data for?

-Registering your company is a statutory responsibility of KVK, laid down in the Business Register Act.
-Find out more about what we use your personal data for.
+Registering your company and its details is a statutory task of KVK, laid down in the Commercial Register Act.
+Find out what we use your personal data for.

 Registering your company is a statutory responsibility of KVK, laid down in the Business Register Act.